fairDataSociety/fdp-storage/README.md

 await fdp.directory.upload('my-new-pod', '/Users/fdp/MY_LOCAL_DIRECTORY', { isRecursive: true })
 ```

-Upload an entire directory with files in browser
+Upload an entire directory with files in browser.

 Create input element with `webkitdirectory` property.
 With this property entire directory can be chosen instead of a file.